Pylons/pyramid/docs/narr/security.rst

 Debugging Imperative Authorization Failures
 -------------------------------------------

-The :func:`repoze.bfg.security.has_permission` API is used to check security within view functions imperatively.
+The :func:`pyramid.security.has_permission` API is used to check security within view functions imperatively.
 It returns instances of objects that are effectively booleans.
 But these objects are not raw ``True`` or ``False`` objects, and have information attached to them about why the permission was allowed or denied.
-The object will be one of :data:`repoze.bfg.security.ACLAllowed`, :data:`repoze.bfg.security.ACLDenied`, :data:`repoze.bfg.security.Allowed`, or :data:`repoze.bfg.security.Denied`, as documented in :ref:`security_module`.
+The object will be one of :data:`pyramid.security.ACLAllowed`, :data:`pyramid.security.ACLDenied`, :data:`pyramid.security.Allowed`, or :data:`pyramid.security.Denied`, as documented in :ref:`security_module`.
 At the very minimum these objects will have a ``msg`` attribute, which is a string indicating why the permission was denied or allowed.
-Introspecting this information in the debugger or via print statements when a call to :func:`repoze.bfg.security.has_permission` fails is often useful.
+Introspecting this information in the debugger or via print statements when a call to :func:`pyramid.security.has_permission` fails is often useful.

 .. index::
    pair: ZCML directive; authentication policy